 If you’re in the giving spirit consider donating your iPhone to charity.
 Most charities won’t actually give your iPhone to someone in need, rather they’ll sell it themselves and use the proceeds to help fund their cause.
 A few such charities include Sprint’s 1Million Project and Cell Phones for soldiers.

-Cell Phones for Soldiers uses the proceeds from selling your iPhone to invest in buying minutes of talk time for our troops at home and overseas.
-Being able to call home is a huge morale booster when you’re on duty for long periods of time; but especially for those abroad it’s cost inhibitive to call home as much as they’d like.
+Cell Phones for Soldiers use the proceeds from selling your iPhone to invest in buying minutes of talk time for our troops at home and overseas.
+Being able to call home is a huge morale booster when you’re on duty for long periods of time; but especially for those abroad, it’s cost inhibitive to call home as much as they’d like.
 International calls aren’t cheap.
-Cell Phones for Soldiers helps ease that burden by giving military members up to 3 hours of completely free call time per month.
+Cell Phones for Soldiers help ease that burden by giving military members up to 3 hours of completely free call time per month.